SukinaFatima02/Movie-review-sentiment-analysis/README.md

 ## Web Application

-The project is deployed using Streamlit and allows users to enter a review and receive a Positive or Negative sentiment prediction.
+The project is deployed using Streamlit and allows users to enter an Amazon product review and receive a **Positive** or **Negative** sentiment prediction.

 ## Live Demo